 On the water

 The Zako swims well on a Chatterbait or swim jig.
+In fact, we have selected it as the top choice in our best Chatterbait trailers article.
 The skirt doesn’t impeded the action which can sometimes happen when rigging lighter swimbaits as trailers.
 The flat body of the swimbait and denser head also seems to help with skipping a chatterbait.
 I was able to skip it under docks, under branches and into shallow cover very nicely.
 I think because this design makes for a very compact offering.

 I did fish it some on a jighead and weighted swimbait hook.
 I liked it on both, but I probably wouldn’t trade my other staple options there.
 But I would definitely trade in some of my trailers on a Chatterbait for this option.
 My first fish on the Chatterbait / Zako combo happened to be a 6-pounder.
 My second one was a 4-pounder.
 Then I caught 3 more in 3 casts.
 That spot might have been a fluke that day and I just hit it perfect where there was a wolf pack of bass actively feeding, but I picked off 5 bass in my first 15 minutes fishing the Zako as a trailer on Kentucky Lake.